RealityStop/ShapesColliders/README.md

-# ShapesColliders
+# Shapes Colliders

-Updated version of https://github.com/smundell/ShapesColliders to handle things like endcaps, install via UPM, simplify user interaction, and handle the new shapes.
+Updated version of https://github.com/smundell/ShapesColliders to handle things like endcaps, install via UPM, simplify user interaction, and handle the new shapes in the Shapes package

 ---------